Canadian police to remove protesters near bridge to US | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Protesters blocking a major bridge connecting Canada and the United States were ordered to clear the area by a court ruling.
+Protesters blocking a major bridge connecting Canada and the US were ordered to clear the area by a court ruling.

 Canadian police on Saturday arrived at the scene of a major protest that had disrupted Canada-US trade, as several trucks blocked a key border crossing between the two nations.